-- 2.25 For the purpose of this policy the Council, when carrying out an assessment, will take into consideration all property related debts, associated with either a current or former tenancy or licence with any social housing provider in the UK or arising from the provision of accommodation by, or on behalf of, a UK local authority pursuant to any homelessness duty.
-Only debts that are both recoverable and not statute barred will be taken into consideration.
-These include: - (i) current or former tenancy rent arrears; - (ii) current or former licence fee arrears; - (iii) outstanding re-chargeable repairs;
+2.23 For the purpose of this policy, when carrying out an assessment the Council will take into consideration all property related debts or other financial detriment associated with either a current or former tenancy, licence or occupation with any social housing provider in the UK or arising from the provision of accommodation by, or on behalf of, a UK local authority pursuant to any homelessness duty.
+These include:

+- (i) current or former tenancy rent arrears;

+- (ii) current or former licence fee arrears;

+- (iii) outstanding re-chargeable repairs;

+- (iv) current and former housing related service charge arrears;

+- (v) temporary accommodation charge arrears;

+- (vi) housing benefit overpayments;

+- (vii) use and occupation charges;

+- (viii) mesne profits; and

+- (ix) associated court costs.